MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview-windows.md

 - [Windows 365 Cloud PCs overview - Enterprise](/windows-365/enterprise/overview)
 - [Windows 365 Cloud PCs overview - Small & medium business](/windows-365/business/get-started-windows-365-business)

-This section focuses on Windows devices used by frontline workers.
-It includes decisions admins need to make, including determining how the device is used, and configuring the home screen & device experience.

 ## Step 1 - Select your enrollment option

 The first step is to determine the enrollment platform that's best for your organization.

 For FLW devices using the Windows platform, you can use **Windows Autopilot** enrollment or use a **provisioning package**.
 This section focuses on these enrollment options.

 # [Windows Autopilot](#tab/autopilot)

 **Windows Autopilot** is the recommended option for FLW devices.
 You can ship the devices directly to the location without ever touching the devices.
 With self-deploying mode, users turn on the device, and the enrollment automatically starts.

-✔️ If you have Azure AD Premium and you're getting new devices from an OEM, then use Windows Autopilot.
+✔️ If you have Microsoft Entra Premium and you're getting new devices from an OEM, then use Windows Autopilot.
 You can use the Windows OEM version preinstalled on the devices to automatically enroll the devices.
 Other than turning on the device, no other end user interaction is required.

 You can use Windows Autopilot on existing devices.
 When the existing devices are reset, the Windows Autopilot enrollment can automatically start.

-❌ Windows Autopilot requires Azure AD Premium.
-If you don't have Azure AD Premium, then use a provisioning package.
+❌ Windows Autopilot requires Microsoft Entra Premium.
+If you don't have Entra Premium, then use a provisioning package.
 There are other Windows enrollment options available, but they're not commonly used for FLW devices.

 For more information on Windows Autopilot, go to [Windows Autopilot overview](/mem/autopilot/windows-autopilot) and [Windows Autopilot self-deploying mode](/mem/autopilot/self-deploying).